MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-sql-server-r-services-in-database.md

 * Changing firewall rules to allow inbound connections to SQL Server.
 * Enabling additional network protocols.
 * Ensuring that the server supports remote connections.
-* Enabling *implied authentication*, if users will access SQL Server data from a remote R development terminal and execute Microsoft R Open Database Connectivity (ODBC) calls from your R code.
+* Enabling *implied authentication*, if users access SQL Server data from a remote R development terminal and execute R code by using the RODBC package or other Microsoft Open Database Connectivity (ODBC) provider.
 * Giving users permissions to run R script or use databases.
 * Fixing security issues that prevent communication with the Launchpad service.
 * Ensuring that users have permission to run R code or install packages.